 I head to Victoria Road in leafy Pokfulam, with a dozen members of the Royal Asiatic Society’s heritage volunteers group, to investigate an overgrown compound of white buildings stretching down the hillside towards the harbour.
 These abandoned buildings have no name, and no street number.
 What are they?

 The answer may come as a surprise even to people who live nearby.
 In 1967, Hong Kong was seized by a burst of pro-Mao agitation as a knock-on effect of the Cultural Revolution taking place over the border.
 Chanting rioters confronted the police and picketed the gates of Government House, bombs were planted on the streets, and transport networks were paralyzed.
 Fearing chaos, and even invasion by China, the colonial government went on the offensive.
 The Hong Kong police force’s Special Branch (the unit responsible for gathering intelligence) rounded up prominent leftists, and these buildings were used as a secret detention centre for them.
 Choi Wei-hung, the secretary of the Chinese Reform Association, was incarcerated in a tiny cell here for 18 months.
 Continue reading Victoria’s Secret: the Pokfulam prison with no name→

 Author of guidebooks for hiking in Hong Kong

-April 2021 update: We are sending books out as usual.
-However, airmail from Hong Kong to several destinations is suspended due to a lack of flights.
-At present, deliveries to Canada, Ireland and New Zealand may be made by surface mail, with an estimated arrival time of 25 to 31 days.
+Covid update: Airmail from Hong Kong to some destinations is still suspended.
+Deliveries to Canada, Ireland, Malaysia and New Zealand may be made by surface mail, with an estimated arrival time of 28 days.
 Thank you for your patience!
 Dismiss